ganglyimp/a-delightful-portfolio/README.md

 # a-delightful-portfolio
-A React portfolio website for digital artist [@adelightfulgoof](https://twitter.com/ADelightfulGoof) \
+A static React portfolio website developed for the digital artist [@adelightfulgoof](https://twitter.com/ADelightfulGoof) \
 Access the current version of the website [here](https://ganglyimp.github.io/a-delightful-portfolio/) (NOTE: some features might be broken on the Github Pages deployment).

 ## Running the project locally

+1. Clone the git repository.
-In the project directory, you can run:
+2. In the project directory, run `npm install` to install any required dependencies.

-### `npm start`

-Runs the app in the development mode.\
+3. Afterwards, run `npm start` to run the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `npm run build`

-Builds the app for production to the `build` folder.\
+Run `npm run build` to build the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.